-POTENTIAL HEALTH EFFECTS: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
+POTENTIAL HEALTH EFFECTS: The most significant routes of occupational overexposure are inhalation and contact with skin and eves.
 The symptoms of overexposure to this product are as follows:

-Contact with Skin or Eyes: Contact may mildly irritate the skin and cause redness and discomfort.
+CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.

-Skin Absorption: The components of this product are not known to be absorbed through intact skin.
-Skin contact may cause sensitization and allergic reaction in susceptible individuals.
-Symptoms may include redness, itching and rash.
+SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.

-Ingestion: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
+INGESTION: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.

-Inhalation: Exposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
+INHALATION: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
 Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system.
-Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath, dizziness, incoordination.
+Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath.

-Injection: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.
+INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound

-Target Organs: Acute: Skin, eyes, central nervous system.
-Chronic: Skin.
+TARGET ORGANS: Acute: Skin, eyes, central nervous system.
+Chronic: Skin, respiratory system.

-Chronic Effects: Prolonged or repeated skin contact may cause dermatitis (dry, red skin), sensitization to the skin or adverse liver or kidney effects.
-Possible carcinogenic and mutagenic effects due to Mineral Spirits component.
+CHRONIC EFFECTS: Prolonged or repeated skin contact may cause dermatitis (dry, red skin).

 TOXICITY DATA: There are currently no toxicity data available for this product; the following toxicology information is available for components greater than 1% in concentration.
-Due to the large amount of data for the Carbon Black component, only LD50 Oral-Rat and LD50 Skin-Rabbit data are presented in this SDS.
-Contact Pecora for additional information.